jwillmer/tariff-chart/README.md

 ### Y-Axis
 - **`min`** (Optional):
-  - Default: Automatically calculated as 5 units above the lowest tariff value
+  - Default: Automatically calculated as 5 units below the lowest tariff value
   - Description: Sets a fixed minimum value for the y-axis.
 If not specified, a dynamic minimum will be calculated.
 - **`currency`** (Optional):
   - Default: `"ct/kWh"`